kaurrachneet6/Predicting-Multiple-Sclerosis-from-Gait-Dynamics-Using-an-Instrumented-Treadmill/README.md

 # GML4MS (Gait data-based machine learning (ML) framework for MS prediction)
 ## Predicting Multiple Sclerosis from Gait Dynamics Using an Instrumented Treadmill - A Machine Learning Approach
+This is the code for the paper R. Kaur, Z. Chen, R. Motl, M. E. Hernandez and R. Sowers, "Predicting Multiple Sclerosis from Gait Dynamics Using an Instrumented Treadmill – A Machine Learning Approach," in IEEE Transactions on Biomedical Engineering, doi: 10.1109/TBME.2020.3048142., https://ieeexplore.ieee.org/document/9311191

 ### Authors:
 * Rachneet Kaur, Department of Industrial and Enterprise Systems Engineering at the University of Illinois at Urbana-Champaign, rk4@illinois.edu, https://kaurrachneet6.github.io/